autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/coordinate-system.md

 - map: `map` coordinate system is used to represent the location of points on a local map.
 Geographical coordinate system are mapped into plane rectangular coordinate system using UTM or MGRS.
 The `map` frame`s axes point to the East, North, Up directions as explained in [Coordinate Axes Conventions](#coordinate-axes-conventions).

-- base_link: vehicle coordinate system, the origin of the coordinate system is the center of the rear axle of the vehicle
+- base_link: vehicle coordinate system, the origin of the coordinate system is the center of the rear axle of the vehicle.

-- lidar: `lidar` coordinate system is converted to the vehicle coordinate system through the mounting relationship
+- imu, lidar, gnss, radar: these are sensor frames, transfer to vehicle coordinate system through mounting relationship.

-- camera_link: `camera_link` is ROS standard camera coordinate system
+- camera_link: `camera_link` is ROS standard camera coordinate system .

-- camera_optical_link: `camera_optical_link` is image standard camera coordinate system
+- camera_optical_link: `camera_optical_link` is image standard camera coordinate system.

-- imu: the `imu` coordinate system is converted to the vehicle coordinate system through the mounting relationship

 ### Coordinate Axes Conventions